 Explores the theories and techniques of managing personal income by setting life planning goals that will culminate in the development of a personal plan for students to manage their finances throughout the lifespan.
-Within the broad backdrop of business and economics in the United States, topics will
+Within the broad backdrop of business and economics in the United States, topics will include lifelong financial planning, budgeting, managing checking and savings accounts, building and maintaining good credit, retirement and estate planning, insurance, home ownership, and creating an investment portfolio.

-199 SPECIAL STUDIES OR PROJECTS IN BUSINESS
+199 SPECIAL STUDIES OR PROJECTS IN BUSINESS Prerequisite: Consent of instructor instructor guidance.

-Individual study, research or projects under instructor guidance.
 Written reports and periodic conferences required.
 Content and unit credit to be determined by student/instructor conferences and the Office of Instruction.
 May be taken for a maximum of 9 units.